Keegan Allan

-Keegan Allan (born 2 April 2001) is a South African soccer player who plays as a defender for Richards Bay in the Premier Soccer League.
+Keegan Allan (born 2 April 2001) is a South African soccer player who plays as a defender for AmaZulu in the Premier Soccer League.

 Career

 While player youth soccer for Mamelodi Sundowns he was also capped for South Africa U-20.
 Among others, he featured at a Tri-Nations tournament against Brazil and England.
 Allan was eventually offered a 5-year contract with the first team of Sundowns, but rejected the offer.
 Instead he started his senior career in the second tier with University of Pretoria, "AmaTuks".

 In the 2021–22 Nedbank Cup, Allan was given the Most Improved Player award.
-His club reached the quarter-finals of the cup, but finished second in the league.
+His team reached the quarter-finals of the cup, but finished second in the league.
 He was sought after by several clubs, but after talking to Swallows manager Dylan Kerr, Allan was persuaded into joining that team.
 Allan reportedly favored playing time over the financial aspect of a transfer.
 The contract length was 2 years.

 In April 2023, he went down after a duel, and two ambulances rushed onto the pitch to help him.
 Allan was stabilized and was able to leave the pitch.

 Allan performed well in the 2022-23 South African Premier Division, being named by Soccer Laduma as "one of the top performers that year".
 The same outlet reported an interest from Orlando Pirates to buy Allan.
 Allan was called up for South Africa for the 2023 COSAFA Cup, where he made his international debut.

 In January 2024 he joined SuperSport United.
 In the summer window of 2024 he moved on to Richards Bay, even scoring on his debut.

+In July 2025, Allan joined AmaZulu F.C. ahead of the 2025-26 Premier Soccer League season.
+Allan quickly established himself as a regular starter in defence, making 25 league appearances during the campaign.